Table of Contents Show

 Generally, a portfolio should have a file size that is optimized for online viewing, especially real estate SEO, and sharing while maintaining high quality images and visuals and fast loading times.
 For images with high-resolution photographs and renderings, the size may range from a few megabytes to tens of megabytes per page.

-The ideal PDF portfolio file size can vary depending on the portfolio’s complexity, the platform it’s hosted on, and the audience’s viewing preferences.
+The ideal PDF architecture portfolio size can vary depending on the portfolio’s complexity, the platform it’s hosted on, and the audience’s viewing preferences.
 Therefore, it’s essential to test and adjust the file sizes accordingly for optimal performance and user satisfaction.

 Conclusion